momalab/ICSREF/README.rst

 ========
 If you find our work interesting and use it in your (academic or not) research, please cite our NDSS'19 paper describing ICSREF:

-A. Keliris, and M. Michail, "ICSREF: A Framework for Automated Reverse Engineering of Industrial Control Systems Binaries", in NDSS'19.
+Anastasis Keliris, and Michail Maniatakos, "ICSREF: A Framework for Automated Reverse Engineering of Industrial Control Systems Binaries", in NDSS'19.

 Acknowledgements